First Impressions are Lasting Impressions

 That is apart of the stimulation and the challenge you need to continue to grow and progress as a human being.

 The Benefit of it All

-Good posture can create all of the wonderful benefits we’ve talked about and of those benefits even better ones arise, better health, happier in general, more positive outlook on life, and more success.
+Good posture can create all of the wonderful benefits we’ve talked about any of those benefits, even better ones arise, better health, happier in general, more positive outlook on life, and more success.

 You will find yourself smiling more, being more confident, achieving more, being less afraid, and also rubbing off on others.
 Do you have kids at home?
 Leading by example is the best form of parenting.